 Since the summer after sophomore year, Christopher Li ‘25 knew he wanted to plant a garden at Westwood.
 A year later, after collecting all the needed administrative approval, grant money, gardening supplies, and native plants, he gathered a group of volunteers and got to work.
-After a series of dedicated work sessions featuring various horticultural tasks, Li completed the garden just outside the school on Monday, Oct.
-14.
+After a series of dedicated work sessions featuring various horticultural tasks, Li finished setting up the basic structure of the garden just outside the school on Monday, Oct.
+14. He will use leftover grant money to continue expanding the garden throughout the rest of the year.

-Believing that the prevailing interest among Westwood students is pursuing a medical or technical career, Li thinks that there is a general lack of awareness about preserving and enhancing Austin’s natural features.
-He hopes that his gardening project will inspire more interest in gardening, and might garner support in demand for an agriculture facility on campus.
+Believing that the prevailing interest among the student body is pursuing a medical or technical career, Li thinks that there is a general lack of awareness about preserving and enhancing Austin’s natural features.
+He hopes that his gardening project will inspire more interest in gardening and responsible use of the environment.

 “At Westwood, we’re all [computer science] nerds or want to be doctors, and I think it’s funny because Austin, Texas is actually a really pretty place if you discount the fact that maybe it’s [too hot] to go outside sometimes,” Li said.
 “There’s a lot of stuff here that no one knows about because they’re just not interested in it, [because] we live in the Silicon Hills, and everyone here [just] wants to work at Dell.”

 This year’s project was a continuation of last year’s gardening effort, which took place in the small courtyard next to the art hallway.
 Li, some of his friends, and select Environmental Club volunteers worked together to create a couple of garden beds.
-However, according to Li, the location wasn’t as ideal because it was in the shade and fairly secluded from the rest of the school.
+This served as a trial run, helping Li to understand the process of organizing labor and timing to create the garden.

 “Initially, I was like, ‘What if we make a gardening club?’
 But then I realized that we have enough clubs at Westwood,” Li said.
-“So, I went to Environmental Club and we did some work [on the garden beds], but they haven’t been maintained.”
+“So, I went to Environmental Club [for help] and we did some work [on the garden beds], but, through my fault, they haven’t been maintained.
+I will come back to [them] in a few weeks, pull out all the weeds, [and] fill the beds with wildflower seeds.”

 In order to get his new gardening location approved, Li emailed Ms. Campbell with details, including pictures of where he wanted the garden to be.